BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/CageContentTransform.md

 To describe cages we need to describe the <doc:Shapes> of the cages as well as the clues & operators.

+Notice that there are a lot more empty cells than cells with clues.
 In order to more efficiently utilize space we separate the clue from the operator.
 A cage clue, for example the 24 in A1 always appears in the first cell of the cage.

 For KenDoku and KenKen the second cell of a cage (when there is more than one cell in the cage) contains the operator.
 The second cell is the cell to the right of the clue if there is a cell to the right, else the cell below the clue.